LSM-775

 LSM-775, also known as N-morpholinyllysergamide or as lysergic acid morpholide, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).

 Use and effects

-LSM-775 is less potent than LSD but is reported to have some LSD-like effects at doses ranging from 75 to 700 μg and a shorter duration.
+LSM-775 is less potent than LSD but is reported to have some LSD-like effects at doses ranging from 75 to 1,000 μg orally and a shorter duration.
 It may only produce weak or threshold psychedelic effects in humans.
-There are claimed to be fewer signs of cardiovascular stimulation and peripheral toxicity with LSM-775 compared to LSD.
+There have been said to be fewer signs of cardiovascular stimulation and peripheral toxicity with LSM-775 compared to LSD.
+On the other hand, more recent reports suggest that LSM-75 produces considerable nausea and feelings of lethargy and sedation.

 Pharmacology

 Pharmacodynamics

 LSM-775 is a potent full agonist of the serotonin 5-HT_{1A} receptor and a potent partial agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 However, LSM-775 can robustly increase head twitches if it is coadministered with the serotonin 5-HT_{1A} receptor antagonist WAY-100635.
 These findings indicate that serotonin 5-HT_{1A} receptor activation suppresses the psychedelic-like effects of LSM-775.